Canada at the 2012 Summer Olympics

 Canada, represented by the Canadian Olympic Committee (COC), competed at the 2012 Summer Olympics in London, United Kingdom, from 27 July to 12 August 2012.
 Canadian athletes have competed in every Summer Olympic Games since 1900, except the 1980 Summer Olympics in Moscow because of the country's support for the United States-led boycott.
 Canada sent a total of 281 athletes to the Games to compete in 24 sports.
-The COC set a goal of finishing in the top 12 for total medals; but the nation failed to achieve this, finishing with a total of 18 medals.
-Canada matched its total medal count from Beijing 2008.
-At London, with the initiation of its "Own the Podium" programme, Canada finished 13th in total medals, thus improving on its 14th place performance in Beijing while falling somewhat short of its self-declared goal of 12th position.
-It finished the event with 18 medals: two gold, six silver and 10 bronze.
+With the initiation of its "Own the Podium" programme, the COC set a goal of finishing in the top 12 for total medals; but the nation came up short of this goal, finishing 13th in the medal standings.
+Canada matched its total medal count from Beijing 2008, finishing the event with 18 medals: two gold, six silver and 10 bronze.

-Canada left London winning a single gold medal, that was awarded to trampoline gymnast Rosannagh MacLennan in the women's event, its lowest count of golds in a Summer Olympic games since 1976.
-However, weightlifter Christine Girard, initially the bronze medallist in the women's 63 kg event, was subsequently upgraded to the gold medal position in April 2018 following the disqualification of the gold and silver medalists.
-This raised Canada's gold medal count to two, which still remained the nation's lowest count since 1976 where it failed to win a gold despite being the host.
+Canada left London with a single gold medal, awarded to trampoline gymnast Rosannagh MacLennan in the women's event.
+This was its lowest count of golds in a Summer Olympic games since 1976.
+However, weightlifter Christine Girard, initially the bronze medallist in the women's 63 kg event, was subsequently upgraded to the gold medal position in April 2018 following the disqualification of the gold and silver medallists.
+This raised Canada's gold medal count to two, which still remained the nation's lowest count since 1976, where it failed to win a gold despite being the host.

 Prior to Girard's being upgraded to the gold medal, Canada's performance had broken the record for the highest total medal count for a nation with only one gold medal.
 This was despite several Canadian athletes just missing out of the medal finishes, including the men's 4 x 100 m sprint relay team, who were disqualified after finishing in third.
-Canada left London with 5 silver and 11 bronze medals; the media nicknamed this the "Bronze Games" for Canada due to the disproportionate number of bronze medals won (compared to the solitary gold medal) compared to previous Olympics.
+Canada left London with 5 silver and 11 bronze medals.
+The media nicknamed this the "Bronze Games" for Canada due to the disproportionate number of bronze medals won (compared to the solitary gold medal) compared to previous Olympics.
 Diving pair Émilie Heymans and Jennifer Abel won the nation's first medal in the women's synchronized springboard event.
 Heymans became the first Canadian athlete to win Olympic medals in four consecutive games.
 Canada also won the bronze medal match in the women's soccer tournament, the first for the nation since 1904, and the first in a traditional team sport since 1936.